dan-weaver/alext/src/pages/issues/socialsecurity.md

 ## Protecting and strengthening programs for seniors

 Alex will work to protect Social Security and Medicare for seniors and future generations.
-These earned benefits have helped&mdash;and must continue to help&mdash;to provide secure retirement for millions of Americans.
-We must preserve Social Security and Medicare in their current forms and reject dangerous efforts by Republicans to dismantle these successful programs.
+These earned benefits have helped&mdash;and must continue to help&mdash;to provide secure retirements for millions of Americans.
+We must preserve Social
+Security and Medicare in their current forms and reject dangerous efforts by Republicans to dismantle these successful programs.